 Exceptions to Capital Gains Tax in Portugal

-Age 65 and Older: Tax residents aged 65 or older can also be exempt if the proceeds are reinvested in a pension fund or an eligible insurance policy within six months.
+Residents aged 65 or older can also avoid CGT when the proceeds are reinvested in an approved pension fund or insurance product within six months.
+Properties bought before January 1, 1989, are fully exempt from CGT under older legislation.

 Inheritance Tax